 The agricultural system of Skye is crofting, and a ‘croft’ means a small-holding or a piece of land ranging in size from one or two acres to fifty acres and upwards.
 There are almost two thousand crofts on Skye but only a hundred or so are large enough to allow the ‘crofter’ to earn his livelihood from the land.
 The majority of crofts today provide a family home and a sideline to whatever job the crofter can obtain.
 Sheep and cattle are reared on the croft land, and since the beginning of the century very substantial improvements have been made in croft houses.
 Until the middle of the century, work on the land was carried out by the use of horses and by hand tools and implements.

-In the barn there is a very comprehensive display of such tools and implements, many of which are one or two hundred years old , and which were often made by the crofter himself or by the blacksmith in the local smithy.
+In the barn there is a very comprehensive display of such tools and implements, many of which are one or two hundred years old often made by the crofter himself or by the blacksmith in the local smithy.

 Weaver’s Cottage